dotm/dotm.github.io/book.md

   <article markdown="1">
 # Year
-All the books and literatures that I've read in Year
+All the books and literatures that I've mostly read (75% or more) in Year

-The asterisk (*) means that I've read most, if not all, of the book.
-No asterisk means I've read only half of the book.

 ## Books